loophp/nix-shell/README.md

 Derivation]), allowing the Nix expression to dynamically depend on the content of the `composer.json` file during evaluation time.

-> [!NOTE] IFD is a feature that is not allowed in `nixpkgs` because it prevents
+> [!NOTE] IFD is a feature that is not allowed in [`NixOS/nixpkgs`] because it
-> evaluation of the Nix expression without building the derivation first.
+> prevents evaluation of the Nix expression without building the derivation
+> first.

 ## Usage

-While being extremely stable for years, "[flake][nix flake]" is an upcoming feature of the Nix package manager.
+While being extremely stable for years, [`flakes`] is an upcoming feature of the Nix package manager.

 However, enabling experimental features is **not mandatory**.
 Thanks to [flake-compat], you can use legacy Nix commands (like `nix-shell` or